Bounds for standard $L$-functions

 In the global case, for a continuous function $\varphi$ on $[G]$, we define

 by the analogous global integral:

 Assume now that $F$ is non-archimedean local, that $G$ arises from some split reductive group over $\mathfrak{o}$, which we continue to denote by $G$, that $K = G(\mathfrak{o})$, and that $w_{\bar{U},N} \in K$.
 Assume that $\psi$ is unramified, $\chi$ is unramified, and $f^0[\chi]$ is the unramified vector with $f^0[\chi](1) = 1$.
+Temporarily write $W_\chi := W[f^0[\chi], \psi]$ for the corresponding unramified Whittaker function.
 Recall our convention that the Haar measure on $N$ assigns volume one to a maximal compact subgroup.
 The Casselman--Shalika formula \cite[Thm 5.4]{MR581582} then reads

 where the RHS is as defined in \S\ref{sec:local-zeta-functions}.